Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 In Sierra Leonean culture, the flag is often incorporated into traditional clothing and art, reflecting its importance as a unifying symbol that transcends ethnic and regional differences.

-Interesting Facts About Sierra Leone and Its Flag
+Interesting facts about Sierra Leone and its flag

 • Sierra Leone is known as the "Lion Mountains," a name derived from the shape of its coastal mountains as seen by Portuguese explorers in the 15th century.